 Every Banach space has a canonical metric topology defined by the norm.
-But it also has an equally canonical weaker topology, the weak topology.
-And on the dual space V^ of a Banach space V there is yet another topology, the weak- topology.
-These topologies have many applications in functional analysis, cf. e.g. [28], but we will only need them in Section 19, and our brief discussion is geared towards this application.
+But it also admits an equally canonical weaker topology, the weak topology.
+And on the dual space $V^$ of a Banach space $V$ there is yet another topology, the weak-\ topology.
+These topologies have many applications in functional analysis, cf. e.g. [30], but we will discuss only a few, most importantly: